 Buy LED light bulbs for your home; soon incandescent lamps will be unavailable, and rightly so; they draw far too much current.

-On average, an LED uses about seven times less power; and they last at least four times longer than a traditional incandescent globe.
+On average, an LED uses about seven times less power; and they last at least four times longer than a traditional incandescent globe; that above in our kitchen is now five years old; normally I would recommend a double for a large room.

 If putting in an active or passive solar water heater is energy wise the first step in going green and reducing your reliance on utility power companies, then replacing incandescent globes with these light emitting diodes is the second.